 We have in the past and may in the future invest from time to time in non-controlling preferred equity positions, common equity and other real estate-related interests.
 Preferred equity investments generally rank junior to all existing and future indebtedness, including commercial mezzanine and mortgage loans, but rank senior to the owners' common equity.
 Preferred equity investments typically pay a dividend rather than interest payments and often have the right for such dividends to accrue if there is insufficient cash flow to pay currently.
 These interests are not secured by the underlying real estate, but upon the occurrence of a default, the preferred equity provider typically has the right to effectuate a change of control with respect to the ownership of the property.
-In addition, equity investments may be illiquid or have limited liquidity due to lock-out periods, limited trading volume or other limitations or prohibitions against their transfer, sale, pledge or disposition, including any necessary registration with the SEC requiring coordination with the sale of such securities.
-Our investments in restments in real estate-related equity securities will involve risks relating to the particular issuer of the equity securities are subject to their own operating and other expenses and may be subject to a management fee and/or performance-based compensation (e.g., promote), which we as equity holders will indirectly bear.
-Issuers of real estate-related common equity securities generally invest in real estate or real estate or real estated assets and are subject to the inherent risks associated with real estate discussed in "-General Risks Related to Investments in Real Estate."
+In addition, equity investments may be illiquid or have limited liquidity due to lock-out periods, limited trading volume or other limitations or prohibitions against their transfer, sale, pledge or disposition, including any necessary registration with the SEC requiring coordination with the issuer for the sale of such securities.
+Our investments in real estate-related equity securities will involve risks relating to the particular issuer of the equity securities, including the financial condition and business outlook of the issuer.
+Issuers of real estate-related equity securities are subject to their own operating and other expenses and may be subject to a management fee and/or performance-based compensation (e.g., promote), which we as equity holders will indirectly bear.
+Issuers of real estate-related common equity securities generally invest in real estate or real estate-related assets and are subject to the inherent risks associated with real estate discussed in "-General Risks Related to Investments in Real Estate."

-We invest in real estate corporate debt, which consists of secured and unsecured obligations issued by companies in the business of owning and/or operating real estate-related businesses
+We invest in real estate corporate debt, which consists of secured and unsecured obligations issued by companies in the business of owning and/or operating real estate-related businesses.

 We have in the past and may in the future invest in corporate debt obligations of varying maturities issued by U.S. and foreign corporations and other business entities, which may include loans, corporate bonds, debentures, notes and other similar corporate debt instruments, including convertible securities.
 Bonds are fixed or variable rate debt obligations, including bills, notes, debentures, money market instruments and similar instruments and securities.
-Corporate debt is generally used by corporations and other sisuers to borrow money from investors.
+Corporate debt is generally used by corporations and other issuers to borrow money from investors.
 The issuer pays the investor a rate of interest and normally must repay the amount borrowed on or before maturity.
 The rate of interest on corporate debt may be fixed, floating or variable, and may vary inversely with respect to a reference rate.
-The rate or future or principal on some debt obligations may be linked or indexed to the level of exchange rates between the U.S. dollar and a foreign currency or currencies.
+The rate of return or return of principal on some debt obligations may be linked or indexed to the level of exchange rates between the U.S. dollar and a foreign currency or currencies.
 Debt instruments may be acquired with warrants attached.
-Certain bords are "perpetual" in that they have no maturity date.
+Certain bonds are "perpetual" in that they have no maturity date.